iamatinad/data_analytics_projects/chess_db/DESIGN.md

 ## Scope

-* The purpose of this database is to manage and retrieve detailed information about chess players, their games, parcipation in tournaments and statistics.
+* The purpose of this database is to manage and retrieve detailed information about chess players, their games, partipation in tournaments and statistics.
 As such, included in the database's scope is:

 * Users, which includes basic identifying information.
 * Players, which includes information about the players such as first_name.